 Living environments that provide safety, quality of life and support

-Family members and healthcare providers can help reduce risks for people with dementia who want to live alone.
-For example, if he frequently leaves the stove on, consider disconnecting the stove and finding other ways to provide hot food, such as Meals on Wheels.
+Family members, friends and healthcare providers can help reduce risks for people with dementia who want to live alone.
+For example, if they frequently leave the stove on, consider disconnecting the stove and finding other ways to provide hot food, such as Meals on Wheels.

-Wherever possible, the person with the disease should take part in discussions concerning their own future.
+Wherever possible, the person living with dementia should take part in discussions concerning their own future.

 More information and resources